AtlasPublicPolicy/power-bi-embedded/readme.txt

 == Installation ==

 1. Visit 'Plugins > Add New'
-1. Search for 'Power BI Embedded'
+1. Search for 'Embed for Power BI'
-1. Activate Power BI Embedded for WordPress from your Plugins page.
+1. Activate Embed for Power BI for WordPress from your Plugins page.

 == Frequently Asked Questions ==